Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 - Assemble short reads illumina data into a genomic assembly using Spades Assembler
 - Assess the quality of genome assemblies with Quast.
-- Generate multiple sample report using a bunch of pre-assembled data as input and visualize the summary report.
+- Generate multiple sample report that integrates output of Quast, Kraken and FastQC to streamline quality control.

 ![roadmap](genome_assembly.png)